 What are Logistics & Fulfillment?

 In one, logistics and fulfillment processes refer to the steps involved in receiving the goods and storing them in the warehousing fulfillment facility.
 These could include raw materials, finished goods, or supplies from a manufacturer.

 There are several steps involved in receiving goods in our shop, fulfillment center, or warehouse.
 These include quality control, barcoding, and putting away.
 Let’s have a look at them in detail.

-What Processes are a Part of Inbound Logistics and Fulfillment?
+What are Inbound Logistics Processes and Fulfillment?

 Receiving of Goods